PhDAmour/QoEcontrlledLaboratory/README.md

 6. For Each Attribute:

-	All attributes are digit except, video content type (V-content)  user gender (QoU_sex) and device screen size (QoD_screen_size)
+	All attributes are digit except, video content type ("content")  user gender ("sex_user") and device screen size ("screen_size")

-	No statistics available, but suggest to standardise variables for certain uses.

 	NOTES:

-	  - 14st (sex_user) User's gender.

-		   0 -> Woman

-		   1 -> man

          - 18st (MOS) Mean Opinion Scroe that a tester will give at the end of each video view.

 		   5 -> Excellent